-Multi day stand up paddling trips are not very common.
+Multi day stand up paddle trip is not very common thing to do.
 People usually use kayaks when making sea tours.
 Kayaks are much faster and less affected by wind, so you can cover larger distances, see and explore a larger area and be safer.
 But stand up paddle boards also have their benefits.
 You can load them with a lot of gear since you are not limited by the size of the kayak storage compartments.
 And they are your private little island in the sea.
 You can jump off, swim, snorkel, and cool off whenever you feel like it.
 It is almost impossible to climb back into the kayak from the sea.
 Stand up paddle board also gives your body more freedom.
 You can stand on it, sit, kneel, you can lie on your back and rest with legs crossed and a backpack under your head.
 In kayak your body is always in the same position and you will want to make stops to stretch your limbs.
 Stand up paddle board is also very stable, you can fall off for sure, but the board itself will never capsize.

 So yes, going on a camping trips using your stand up paddle board while exploring the otherwise inaccessible coastline, hidden bays, small islands… it’s loads of fun.
 If this is something that you want to do, here are a few tips on how to do it properly and how to stay safe.